 Often these dogs are blamed for being difficult to housebreak because they are particularly stubborn dogs.
 In some cases, they are even labeled as stupid-Oh my!

 Hounds are not stubborn nor stupid, they were simply selectively bred by humans for their powerful noses, and it's not their fault if their noses interfere with the process of potty training.

-One main issue is the fact their powerful sniffers are still able to detect soiled areas (yes, even after being cleaned) and therefore they have a tendency to return to them because they simply, to put it bluntly "smell like a bathroom."
+One main issue is the fact their powerful sniffers are still able to detect soiled areas (yes, even after you've washed the area and think it smells clean) and therefore they have a tendency to return to them because they simply, to put it bluntly "smell like a bathroom."